 \section{Conclusion}

-Based on the correspondence of the Minimax distances to building a \emph{single linkage} dendrogram, we proposed a generic framework to compute distance measures from different dendrograms in a nonparametric way.
-Then, we developed an embedding to extract vector-based features for such distances.
+We extended the previous Minimax and tree preserving representation learning methods that correspond to building a \emph{single} linkage dendrogram, and proposed a generic framework to compute representations from different dendrograms, beyond \emph{single} linkage.
+Then, we studied the embedding to extract vector-based features for such distances.
 This property extends the applicability to a wide range of machine learning algorithms.
-Then, we studied the aggregation of different dendrogram-based features in solution space and representation space.
+Then, we considered the aggregation of different dendrogram-based features in solution space and representation space.
 First, based on the consistency of the cluster labels of different objects, we build a graph with positive and negative edge weights and then apply correlation clustering to obtain the final clusters.
 In the second approach, in the spirit of deep learning models, we apply different dendrogram-based features sequentially, such that the input of the next layer is the output of the current one, and then we apply the particular (clustering) algorithm to the final features.
-Such a generalization, also advocates the extension of Minimax objectives in many other domains such as game theory and convergence rate analysis.
-Our experiments on several datasets revealed the effectiveness of the proposed methods.
+Our experiments on several datasets revealed the effectiveness of the proposed framework.